coderolls/coderolls-blog/_posts/java-programs/2022-10-13-largest-element-in-an-array.md

 We will take an array of integers `arr` and write a program to find the largest number from `arr`.
 Please note that `arr` is not a sorted array.  ex. `{2, 5, 9, 8, 11}`

-## Java Program to find largest element in an array
+## Java Program to find the largest element in an array

 ### 1. Using for loop iteration

-In this way, we are iterating over an array using for loop to find the largest number.
+In this way, we are iterating over an array using a for loop to find the largest number.

 ```java
 /**